sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 By default, the client caches the schemas passing by to avoid querying the HTTP endpoint each time.

 And that's it, nothing more is provided.
-The schema validation is done on the schema registry itself according to its configuration.
+The schema validation is done on the schema registry itself according to its configuration (none, backward, forward, full).
 There is no custom configuration as with schema-repo, because it's only Avro-based.

 ### With a nice UI

-There is an unofficial UI to go along: [Landoop/schema-registry-ui](https://github.com/Landoop/schema-registry-ui/).
+There is an unofficial UI to go along with it: [Landoop/schema-registry-ui](https://github.com/Landoop/schema-registry-ui/).

 We'll need to enable CORS on the Schema Registry server of allow cross-domain requests if needed: